Mary Cassatt: Later life

 In 1891, she exhibited a series of highly original colored drypoint and aquatint prints, including Woman Bathing and The Coiffure, inspired by the Japanese masters shown in Paris the year before.
 (See Japonism) Cassatt was attracted to the simplicity and clarity of Japanese design and the skillful use of blocks of color.
-In her interpretation, she used primarily light, delicate pastel colors and avoided black (a "forbidden" color among the Impressionists).
+In her interpretation, she used primarily light, delicate pastel colors and avoided black.
 Adelyn D. Breeskin, the author of two catalogue raisonnés of Cassatt's work, comments that these colored prints, "now stand as her most original contribution... adding a new chapter to the history of graphic arts...technically, as color prints, they have never been surpassed".

 Also in 1891, Chicago socialite Bertha Palmer approached Cassatt to paint a 12' × 58' mural about "Modern Woman" for the Women's Building for the World's Columbian Exposition to be held in 1893.
 Cassatt completed the project over the next two years while living in France with her mother.
 The mural was designed as a triptych.
 The central theme was titled Young Women Plucking the Fruits of Knowledge or Science.
 The left panel was Young Girls Pursuing Fame and the right panel Arts, Music, Dancing.
 The mural displays a community of women apart from their relation to men, as accomplished persons in their own right.
 Palmer considered Cassatt to be an American treasure and could think of no one better to paint a mural at an exposition that was to do so much to focus the world's attention on the status of women.
 Following the world's fair, the mural came into Bertha Palmer's possession, where it remained as late as 1911, but it disappeared after Palmer's death in 1918.
 Cassatt made several studies and paintings on themes similar to those in the mural, so it is possible to see her development of those ideas and images.
 Cassatt also exhibited other paintings in the Exposition.